ElementsProject/elementsproject.github.io/elements-code-tutorial/reissuing-assets.md

 This information suggests that an Elements transaction can transact more than one type of asset within the same transaction, which is indeed the case.

-##### NOTE: To send different types of asset in the same transaction, the 'sendmany" command is used.
+##### NOTE: To send different types of asset in the same transaction, the "sendmany" command is used.
 The syntax is the same as in bitcoin.

 The "amount" section shows the net effect of the transaction as: 0 "bitcoin", 99 "demoasset" and also another asset that is 0.
-That unlabelled asset is our issuance token (the hex for which will differ from that above but the results are otherwise the same).
+That unlabelled asset is our reissuance token (the hex for which will differ from that above but the results are otherwise the same).
 What this shows is that once the sent and received amounts are totalled we have created 99 "demoasset".
-We'll see how the values in the "amount" section are derived now by scrolling down the returned data and looking within the "details" section.
-You will see that amounts of 99 "demoasset" and 1 reissuance token sere sent:
+You can see how the values in the "amount" section are derived by scrolling down the returned data and looking within the "details" section.

+You will see that amounts of 99 "demoasset" and 1 reissuance token were sent:

 <div class="console-output">"category": 'send",
 "amount": -99.00000000,